CapitaLand Investment's ESG Policies

 To find out more:

-CapitaLand Supply Chain Code of Conduct
+Supply Chain Code of Conduct

-CapitaLand is a signatory to the United Nations Global Compact (UNGC), and the Group is committed to the ten principles of UNGC by incorporating it into its business strategies, policies and company cultures.
+CapitaLand Investment is a signatory to the United Nations Global Compact (UNGC), and the Group is committed to the ten principles of UNGC by incorporating it into its business strategies, policies and company cultures.

 • CapitaLand Hope Foundation, the philanthropic arm of CapitaLand Group, has been established since 2005.
 As a registered charity and grantmaker, the Foundation contributes towards building resilience in communities where CapitaLand operates, through supporting education, health and well-being initiatives, targeting at children, youth and seniors.
 Going beyond donations, the Foundation also advocates volunteerism as an integral part of building a caring and inclusive community.